Justaus3r/ceg/README.rst

     # use '->' for renaming files
     $ ceg --patch "file1->file1_renamed" "file2" -desc "My dirty secrets." -gi abcdef

-*From v0.4.0 your files doesn't have to be in running directory of ceg, i.e: you can use files from other directories by giving their path.*
+*From v0.4.0 ownwards your files doesn't have to be in running directory of ceg, i.e: you can use files from other directories by giving their path.*

 Listing public/secret(private) gists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~